dannyluvvv/customedit-basicbackground/README.md

 - pink themed buttons and text
 - minor transparency changes for looks
 - stronger shadow boxes
+- bit more rounded, less jumpy way

 Known flaws:
 - date display for above first message of the day has weird corner issue
 - general issue with rounded corners on overlaying boxes
-- when in call, the vc-control-account-box expands creating weird step between vc-control-account-box with vc-control and enter-message-bar
+- when in call, the vc-control-account-box expands creating weird step between vc-control-account-box with vc-control and enter-message-bar (WIP)
-- profile modal not transparent enough
+- profile modal not transparent enough (TBF)
-- small visual issue at bottom right corner with enter-message-bar and members-list
+- small visual issue at bottom right corner with enter-message-bar and members-list (WIP)
 - shadow inconsistencies

 All in all this theme is still a work in progress.
 I am a beginner in this field, that's why this is just a simple css template edit.